 - A list of students you are traveling with, if applicable — Students attending conferences together with shared expenses must include the names of their group members in their reimbursement request when they submit their expenses.

-- If you ARE an employee of the University of Minnesota: Fill out the Employee Expense Report.
+- If you ARE an employee of the University of Minnesota: Complete your reimbursement submission through Chrome River.